The Florida Aquarium

 The Marine Science Center stingray exhibit before the incorporation of the Florida Aquarium

 Backstory and Context

 In the past years many additional exhibits, animals, programs, and projects have become apart of the facility.
 Each of these helps the Aquarium succeed in "entertaining, educating and inspiring stewardship about our natural environment.”
-The following timeline includes just a few of the educational opportunities The Florida Aquarium has added since its opening.
+The following timeline includes just a few of the educational opportunities The Florida Aquarium has added since its opening:

-In 2000 the No Bone Touch Tank is added.
+- 2000 - The No Bone Touch Tank is added.

-In 2006 African Black-footed penguins are added.
+- 2006 - African Black-footed penguins are added.

-In 2011 new sharks are added.
+- 2011 - New sharks are added.

 - 2014 - The Carol and Barney Barnett Learning Center is opened.
 The learning center allows for hands-on educational experiences.

 The Clearwater Marine Science Center still exists as a non-profit today.
 It is now known as the Clearwater Marine Aquarium, but you may know it as the home to Winter the dolphin.
 Both the Clearwater Marine Aquarium and The Florida Aquarium still have similar visions, but execute their goals in different ways.
 Where The Florida Aquarium is home to many animals and exhibits, the Clearwater facility is a hospital and rehabilitation center for sea life.
 They choose to protect our environment by sharing success stories and saving the animals.
 Their mission is that they "believe in preserving our environment while inspiring the human spirit through leadership in the rescue, rehabilitation, and release of marine life, environmental education, research and conservation."
 They started gaining publicity after they saved the life of a dolphin (Winter) with no tail.

 About Us. (n.d.).
 Retrieved November 01, 2016, from http://www.seewinter.com/about-us.